-If your current trajectory is not palatable, you examine your current circumstances, exposing destructive adaptations, and pesky feelings pushing for harmful reactions.
+If your current trajectory is not palatable, you should examine your current circumstances, exposing destructive adaptations, and pesky feelings pushing for harmful reactions.
 Once identified, we can mindfully address issues, while simultaneously working through the difficult lingering consequences.
 This is difficult.
-The person plotting a course of change must draw sufficient resources to maintain true while forming a more desirable life.
-Past neglects may require retying fraying bonds of trust at home, at work, and with institutions.
-A momentary determination to repair a shattered life doesn’t bring back to life relationships that we trampled.
-Trust often requires years, not months, to re-establish.
-A hurt spouse may continue to scrutinize behaviors fearing repeated betrayals long after confessions, sorrow and change.
+The person plotting a course of change must draw sufficient resources to maintain true to their goal while forming a more desirable life.

-Relationships must be rebuilt with kindness, giving with out expectation of return or an upfront cost.
+Relationships must be rebuilt with kindness, giving with out an expectation of return or an upfront cost.
 Trueness to our words slowly creates the character, shedding the old self we tarnished.

 Doing right doesn’t magically erase the past but as new behaviors accumulate, we create brighter futures.
 New opportunities present themselves.
 We can burn the new bridges too if we failed to learn from the damaging choices of the past.
 We must accept the past, for it is done, and love the present because it is here and patiently work towards a future of richness and joy.